kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Tower
 ~~~~~
-The `tower` section of the turbine YAML file provides detailed specifications for the wind turbine tower.
+The :code:`tower` section of the turbine YAML file provides detailed specifications for the wind turbine tower.
 It includes the following subfields:

-- `reference_axis`: Defines the reference axis of the tower in the tower base coordinate system.
+- :code:`reference_axis`: Defines the reference axis of the tower in the tower base coordinate system.
 This axis is used as the basis for defining both the tower geometry and structural properties.
-- `outer_shape`: Defines the outer shape of the tower
+- :code:`outer_shape`: Defines the outer shape of the tower
-- `structure`: Defines the inner structure of the tower
+- :code:`structure`: Defines the inner structure of the tower
-- `elastic_properties`: Defines the equivalent elastic properties of the tower
+- :code:`elastic_properties`: Defines the equivalent elastic properties of the tower

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml